ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 Throughput advice signals are not a substitute for congestion feedback.
 Congestion signals, such as acknowledgments, provide information on loss, delay, or ECN markings {{?ECN=RFC3168}} that indicate the real-time condition of a network path.
-Congestion signals might suggest a throughput that is different from the signaled rate limit.
+Congestion signals might indicate a throughput that is different from the signaled rate limit.

 Endpoints cannot assume that a signaled rate limit is achievable if congestion